ricardoaz96/novoteste/README.md

 Therefore the tutorial is splitted into really small sections and is always only using those _Keywords_ that are part of the Robot Framework out-of-the-box.
 Thus no additional installation is required beside having a running _Robot Framework_ installation and forking/cloning this repository to try around with the examples.
 I hope this tutorial can help on the one hand side to get a basic understanding how _Testsuites_ are written with the _Robot Framework_ using _Keywords_.
 Furthermore this might serve as a quick reference for more experienced users to just quickly take a look on how a certain feature is used (or a certain syntax).

-__Note:__ All examples are shortly explained in the following and it is shown how to start the example either using _pybot_ or the _Java installation_ of the _Robot Framework_.
-It is required that _pybot_ can be found from the PATH on your machine for this to work and the path to the Robot-JAR will most likely differ ;-). __It is expected that the execution is always triggered from the directory containing the _Testsuite_-files.__
+__Note:__ All examples are shortly explained in the following and it is shown how to start the example either using _robot_ or the _Java installation_ of the _Robot Framework_.
+It is required that _robot_ can be found from the PATH on your machine for this to work and the path to the Robot-JAR will most likely differ ;-). __It is expected that the execution is always triggered from the directory containing the _Testsuite_-files.__

 [top](#toc)